Apr. 23: Part-time MBA Pathway

-The Juris Doctor (JD) and Master of Business Administration (MBA) program is a joint program administered by the McGeorge School of Law and the Eberhardt School of Business.
+The Juris Doctor (JD) and Master of Business Administration (MBA) program is a joint program administered by the University of the Pacific's McGeorge School of Law and the Pacific Eberhardt School of Business.

 The JD/MBA program enables you to pursue a JD degree and also acquire the technical skills and business credentials of the Eberhardt MBA.
 The joint JD/ MBA Program allows you to complete both degrees in only four years due to a cross units agreements between the two University of the Pacific degree programs.